wonderflow/ocm-kubevela-demo/README.md

 This Readme for DevOps or Ops Team.

+## Prerequisite

-## Step up system environment for GitOps
+You need to step up system environment for GitOps

 ### Install Vela